Observation of Braid-Protected Unpaired Exceptional Points

-Monopoles enjoy recurring interest in high-energy physics, following Dirac's observation that a magnetic monopole ties the quantisation of electric charge to that of angular momentum throughout the universe \cite{diracQuantisedSingularitiesElectromagnetic1997}.
-Monopoles arise as particularly exotic particles in the search for a Grand Unified Theory, motivating continued efforts in simulating their counterparts in lower-energy physics.
-However, these efforts are often thwarted by the famous Nielsen-Ninomiya fermion-doubling theorem \cite{NIELSEN198120,NIELSEN1981173}, which asserts that charges carried by particles often have to be compensated, thus obstructing the occurrence of monopoles.
+{\it Introduction.---} Nodal points, the spectral degeneracies of band structures, often exhibit remarkable and unique properties.
+In particular, the discovery of Dirac and Weyl semimetals has spurred significant research interest in topologically stable nodal points in Bloch bands~\cite{RevModPhys.90.015001,TZL19,TZZ21}.
+Their existence is constrained by the famous Nielsen-Ninomiya fermion-doubling theorem~\cite{NIELSEN198120,NIELSEN1981173}, which asserts that, in crystalline systems, nodal points that carry topological charges must appear in pairs.
+Only very recently have theoretical advancements revealed strategies to circumvent this fundamental constraint.

 One caveat of the fermion-doubling theorem is that it requires simply additive charges, such that its traditional form does not apply to non-Abelian charges.
-Such non-Abelian particles, often called anyons, obey non-commuting statistics and follow path-dependent fusion rules.
-Since non-Abelian fusion outcomes can only be modified by topologically robust braiding operations, non-Abelian charges are considered useful for applications in error-proof information storage and manipulation \cite{RevModPhys.80.1083}.
+Such non-Abelian charges obey non-commuting statistics.
+They also follow path-dependent fusion rules, where the result of combining two topological charges depends on the paths that bring them together.
+Since non-Abelian fusion outcomes can only be modified by topologically robust braiding operations, non-Abelian charges are considered useful for applications in error-proof information storage and manipulation~\cite{RevModPhys.80.1083}.

-Despite their theoretical significance and potential wide applications, implementing non-Abelian monopoles and fusion processes remains challenging.
+Despite their theoretical significance and potential wide applications, implementing non-Abelian nodal points and fusion processes remains challenging.
 Dissipative systems promise to close this experimental gap.
-Band crossings in such systems are generically twofold exceptional points (EP2s) \cite{berryPhysicsNonhermitianDegeneracies2004,heissPhysicsExceptionalPoints2012}, which have various practical applications ranging from topological energy transfer in optomechanical systems, to the enhancement of sensitivity \cite{xu2016topological,doppler2016dynamically,hodaei2017enhanced,yanglan2017enhanced,zhong2018winding,naghiloo2019quantum,ashida2020non,bergholtzExceptionalTopologyNonHermitian2021}.
+Spectral degeneracies in such systems are defective and are commonly referred to as exceptional points (EPs)~\cite{berryPhysicsNonhermitianDegeneracies2004,heissPhysicsExceptionalPoints2012,WLG19}.
+These EPs carry such non-Abelian topological charge, and have various practical applications ranging from topological energy transfer in optomechanical systems to the enhancement of sensitivity~\cite{xu2016topological,doppler2016dynamically,hodaei2017enhanced,yanglan2017enhanced,zhong2018winding,naghiloo2019quantum,ashida2020non,bergholtzExceptionalTopologyNonHermitian2021,DFM22,LCA23,TCT24}.